 Not all repetitive advertising is expensive.
-It’s all about finding a cost-effective option and sticking with it for the long-term.
+It’s all about finding a cost-effective option and sticking with it long-term.

 Online advertising is typically the best choice because it can be highly targeted.
-No more throwing money at ads that are being served to people who will never purchase you products or services.
+No more throwing money at ads being served to people who will never purchase your products or services.

-Facebook tracks ad frequency (repetition), impressions (total times people see it) and reach (number of unique people who have seen your ad).
-With these three statistics, you are able to determine how effective your ads are.
+Facebook tracks ad frequency (repetition), impressions (total times people see it) and reaches (number of unique people who have seen your ad).
+With these three statistics, you can determine how effective your ads are.
 This helps the advertiser tweak ads for increased clicks and improved ROI.
-Sometimes it takes seeing an ad up to 11 times before a people will recognize the business.
+For example, sometimes, it takes seeing an ad up to 11 times before people will recognize the business.

-Video ads on YouTube, targeted at your ideal customer, is another great option for repetitive advertising that fits the small business budget.
+Video ads on YouTube, targeted at your ideal customer, are another excellent option for repetitive advertising that fits the small business budget.